sureshbathala01/Primary-Vagrant/README.md

 #### node.js

-The latest stable node.js version is installed, if you want to pre-install packages just add them to *userdata/siteconf/nodejs.pp*.
+The latest stable node.js version is installed, if you want to pre-install packages just add them to your sites virtualhost config such as *user-data/vhosts/nodejs.pp*.

 Example: